What Watching My Daughter Solve a Rubik’s Cube Reminded Me About Scalable Growth

 • Push harder on relationships

-What changed everything for my daughter wasn’t speed—it was structure.
+What changed everything for my daughter wasn’t speed.

 Process Turns Effort into Leverage